learninfun/learn-with-ai/contentOri/english/AI Knowledge Hub/IT/Back-end development/Data Structure/Non-linear Data Structures/Tree/N-ary Tree.md

 5. What is the maximum height of an N-ary tree with N children per node?
 Answer: The maximum height of an N-ary tree with N children per node is given by the equation h = logn(N^(n+1)-1)/(N-1), where h is the height and n is the number of nodes.

-## Related webpage
-{{< ask_chatgpt >}}
-List the relevant introduction webpages about N-ary Tree
-{{< /ask_chatgpt >}}

-1. GeeksforGeeks: This website provides a clear and concise introduction to N-ary trees, including their definition, properties, and common terminology.

-2. Tutorialspoint: In addition to providing an overview of N-ary trees, this webpage offers detailed explanations of the various traversal methods used to navigate these structures.

-3. Computer Science Unplugged: This webpage provides a fun and interactive introduction to N-ary trees through a series of activities and games designed to teach basic principles.

-4. Stack Overflow: This webpage is a forum where programmers can ask and answer questions about N-ary trees, making it a great resource for anyone looking to deepen their understanding of these structures.

-5. Codecademy: This webpage is a platform for learning coding skills, including an introduction to N-ary trees as part of its data structure curriculum.